mircea-pavel-anton/mirceanton.com/content/posts/2022-12-05-devember-devlog-1/index.md

 ## Things never go as planned... do they?

 Wow, what a week it's been on the PiPDU project!
 I've had some major successes and a few frustrating setbacks, but overall I'm feeling pretty good about the progress I've made.
+My plan was to finish up the cases and circuits for both the server and controller this week, but as usual, things didn't quite go as planned. 😬

 For those who don't know, the PiPDU is a little gizmo I'm building to make it easy to remotely control the power to my home server rack.
 It'll let me turn devices on and off from anywhere, as well as keep an eye on their power usage.
-My plan was to finish up the cases and circuits for both the server and controller this week, but as usual, things didn't quite go as planned. 😬

 ## First Week Summary

 On **Monday**, I started off the week by fixing up the controller's front plate.
-I cheated on the start date and asked my dad to drill the 16 holes for the arcade buttons and the cutout for the LCD display.
-The edges were a tiny bit rough, but I decided to touch it up a bit with a black sharpie and it ended up looking much better if I do say so myself!
+I cheated on the start date and asked my dad to drill the 16 holes for the arcade buttons and the cutout for the LCD display last weekend.
+The edges were a tad bit rough, so I decided to touch 'em up a bit with a black sharpie and it ended up looking much better if I do say so myself!
 After contouring the holes, I mounted the buttons and got them all lined up nicely.

 Next up was the soldering!
 I dusted off dads old, and I do mean old, soldering iron (I am pretty sure it's older than me) and got to work.
 I soldered the wires for the LED matrix and made sure they were all secure by adding some heat-shrink to every (perfectly executed and with definitely an appropriate amount of solder) joint.
-Phew, that was a busy day! 🔨

 **Tuesday** was quite a short and slow day with more of the same. - I connected the i2c controller to the LCD display and then mounted the display on the front plate. \**chef's kiss*\* A perfect fit!
 Finally, I soldered the wires for the button matrix and called it a day.